Red-cockaded woodpecker: Behavior

 The red-cockaded woodpecker feeds primarily on ants, beetles, cockroaches, caterpillars, wood-boring insects, and spiders, and occasionally fruit and berries.
 The vast majority of foraging is on pines, with a strong preference for large trees, though they will occasionally forage on hardwoods and even on corn earworms in cornfields.

 Red-cockaded woodpeckers are a territorial, nonmigratory, cooperative breeding species, frequently having the same mate for several years.
 The nesting season runs from April to June.
 The breeding female lays three to four eggs in the breeding male's roost cavity.
 Group members incubate the small white eggs for 10–13 days.
 Once hatched, the nestlings remain in the nest cavity for about 26–29 days.
 Upon fledging, the young often remain with the parents, forming groups of up to nine or more members, but more typically three to four members.
 There is only one pair of breeding birds within each group, and they normally only raise a single brood each year.
 The other group members, called helpers, usually males from the previous breeding season, help incubate the eggs and raise the young.
 Juvenile females generally leave the group before the next breeding season, in search of solitary male groups.
 The main predators of red-cockaded nests are rat snakes, although corn snakes also represent a threat.
 Studies have also explored the possibility that southern flying squirrels might have a negative impact on red-cockaded woodpecker populations due competition over cavities and predation on eggs and nestlings.

+The red-cockaded woodpecker is a cavity-nester.
+They excavate cavities in live pine trees, favoring the longleaf pine.
+The tree selected must be of large enough diameter to physically house a cavity, as heartwood does not pose the hazard of resin seepage, which can lethally trap the bird in a cavity.
+It can take the birds anywhere from under a year to several decades to excavate a cavity.
+Cavity excavation in longleaf pine takes an average of 4.4 years to complete.
+Excavation times have high variance, most influenced by the start and advanced stages of excavation, where the physical characteristics of the tree affect cavity excavation most.
+Once completed, the cavity can remain in use for decades.